Black genocide in the United States: Lynching and other racial killings

+Smoldering ruins of African American homes following the Tulsa race massacre.

 Walter Johnson has written that the first lynching to occur in the United States was that of Francis McIntosh, a free man of black and white ancestry.
 He argued that this lynching ignited a series of them, all with the goal of "ethnic cleansing" and that Abraham Lincoln, who was not yet president, was more concerned by the vigilantism of the lynching than the murder itself.
 Lincoln referred to McIntosh as "obnoxious" in his 1838 speech later dubbed the Lyceum Address.
 According to the National Memorial for Peace and Justice 4,400 black people killed in lynchings and other racial killings between 1877 and 1950.

 Brandy Marie Langley argued, "The physical killing of black people in America, at this time period, was consistent with Lemkin's original idea of genocide."
 Famous literary and social activist figures such as Mark Twain and Ida B. Wells were compelled to speak out about lynchings.
-Twain's essay about lynchings titled "The United States of Lyncherdom," a remark on widespread occurrence of lynchings in the US.
+Twain's essay about lynchings titled "The United States of Lyncherdom", a remark on widespread occurrence of lynchings in the US.
 According to Christopher Waldrep, the media and racist whites, both inadvertently and not, exaggerated the presence of black crime as a method of appeasing their own guilt surrounding the lynchings African Americans.